 Installing the memory

 RAM is the easiest hardware to install when you’re building a PC.
 Locate the memory slots on the motherboard.
 Hold your memory modules on the side to avoid touching the chips and gold pins.
 Align the notches on the module with the ridge in the slot then firmly press the module in until it clicks.
 As you’re pressing, note that it takes about 30 pounds of pressure to fully install a module.
-Find out more about RAM installation with our guides and videos.
+Find out how to install memory in a laptop or a desktop.

 Installing the HDD or SSD

 Depending on the form factor of the SSD you’ve purchased (2.5-inch, mSATA, or M.2), installation requires attaching the drive to the storage interface, then fitting it into the drive bay (if it’s a 2.5-inch SSD).
 If you’re looking for the largest capacity possible and have an extremely tight budget, a hard drive may be an attractive option.
 For instructions on installing your hard drive, consult its owner’s manual.
 Find out more about SSD installation with our guides and videos.

 Time to boot up your new computer!